sa6mwa/prokope/README.md

      to set the KRs
    * A top-level OKR (where the planning activity will result in a new subordinate OKR)
+   The tasking should preferably include a summary of the mission of the executive's higher level command (called *commander's intent*).
+This could be the higher-level OKR connected to this tasking
-2. SAC: Situation Awareness Calibration questions (Klein et al).
+2. **SAC**: Situation Awareness Calibration questions (Klein et al).
 Intended to confirm common-ground and shared understanding exists in the current situation and in future events.
 Examples:
    * What is happening right now?